-More than 160 guests including members of the bench and bar and Chapman University Dale E. Fowler School of Law alumni, students, faculty, and administrators gathered last Thursday for the annual PILF Gala Dinner and Silent Auction at the DoubleTree Hotel in Orange.
+More than 160 guests including members of the bench and bar and Chapman University Dale E. Fowler School of Law alumni, students, faculty, and administrators gathered this past spring for the annual PILF Gala Dinner and Silent Auction at the DoubleTree Hotel in Orange.
 Hosted by Chapman’s Public Interest Law Foundation (PILF), the event raised more than $10,000 to fund PILF’s Summer Grant Program, which supports Fowler School of Law students interested in pursuing unpaid summer positions in public interest.

 The evening began with welcome remarks from Fowler School of Law Dean Matt Parlow, followed by an introduction by PILF President Breanne Reguly (JD ’17) and a student testimonial from PILF Fundraising Chair Lindsay Joanou (JD ’18).
 “Your presence here tonight helps us provide a solution to the critical need of access to the legal system that so many lack.
 From the bottom of my heart I would like to thank you,” said Reguly.